 The holiday magic is endless in the city that never sleeps!
 Most days I want to escape the busyness of NYC for somewhere quiet and rural but that is NEVER the case during the holidays.
+We don’t even have to step outside of the city for pumpkin patches anymore!
 I couldn’t imagine living anywhere else this time of year because the magic in the city is ENDLESS.
-NYC is an extremely popular place for tourists visits and its such a big city it can seem overwhelming.
-Im here to organize your life and hopefully make it seem a little less chaotic so you have everything you need when it comes to visiting the Big Apple during Christmastime.
+NYC is an extremely popular place for tourists visits and I get how such a big city it can seem overwhelming.
+Here is a quick guide to helping you navigate the holidays in NYC.

 The tree at Rockefeller Center is probably one of the most popular trees in NYC during Christmas.
 I honestly look forward to them bringing the tree into the city every year and the tree lighting which usually happens after Thanksgiving, along with a huge show.
 It’s truly the holiday tree of NYC.
 But it isn’t the only tree great for photo ops!
 You may want to check out some of these other trees as well.
 The tree at South Street Seaport is beautiful and you can usually get closer (bundle up! it’s always colder near the water!).